J-1 Home Residency Requirement

-J-1 Visa holders and their dependents may be subject to the two year J-1 Home Residency Requirement for one or more of the following reasons:
+J-1 Visa holders and their dependents may be subject to the two year J-1 Home Residence Requirement for one or more of the following reasons:

 1. Receipt of funding for the J-1 Visa Program from the US Government (USG), their own country’s government, or an international organization in connection with their participation in the J-1 Visa Program.
 Note that funding does not have to be direct, and it is often not apparent that a particular program has received USG, foreign government or international organization funding that could subject the J-1 Visa holder to the two year J-1 Home Residency requirement of § 212(e).

 2. The education, training or skill that they are pursuing in the US appears on the 2009 J-1 Skills List (effective 28 June 2009) for their country.
-(Note the J-1 Skills List that was effective prior to June 28, 2009).
-The previous version of the new 2009 J-1 Skills List mentioned above will apply to J-1 Visa holders who entered the US prior to the effective date of 28 June 2009.)
+The previous version of the new 2009 J-1 Skills List mentioned above will apply to J-1 Visa holders who entered the US prior to the effective date of 28 June 2009.

 3. They acquired J-1 Visa status on or after 10 January 1977, for the purpose of receiving graduate medical education or training.